DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 * Makefile: Edit Makefile and change the name of the PROJECT.
 The rest should be fine.

+  * if needed to increase ROM size, make sure that size is the same in Makefile (e.g. ROMSIZE2=8192) and demistify_config_pkg.vhd (e.g. constant demistify_romsize2 : integer := 13; -- 8k for the second chunk)

 * project.qip: Edit and fill it in with the original Mist project files found in .qsf file

   * Use the following format [file join $::quartus(qip_path) xxxxxxx] for all the project files: